|Salary||$25.82 - $31.39/hour; $4,475.87 - $5,440.43/month; $53,710.38 - $65,285.17/year|

 Auburn Area (Applegate, Auburn, Colfax, Foresthill, Meadow Vista, Penryn)

-The list established from this recruitment will also be used to fill future vacancies in the Tahoe and Auburn areas as they arise.
+The eligible list established from this recruitment may be used to fill vacancies as they arise in Auburn, South Placer and/or Tahoe areas.

 It is the responsibility of applicants to identify in their application materials how they meet the minimum qualifications listed below.

 Experience and Training: Any combination of experience and training that would provide the required knowledge and abilities is qualifying.
 A typical way to obtain the required knowledge and abilities would be:

 Experience: Two years of responsible, journey level eligibility determination experience performing duties similar to an Eligibility Specialist II with Placer County.

 Training: Equivalent to the completion of the twelfth grade.
 Completion of the equivalent of 30 semester units in social services, sociology, social work, psychology, behavioral science, business or public administration, or a related field from an accredited college or university is highly desirable.

 May need to possess a valid driver's license as required by the position.
 Proof of adequate vehicle insurance and medical clearance may also be required.

 Training & Experience Rating (100%)

 Based upon responses to the supplemental questionnaire, the applicant’s education, training and experience will be evaluated using a pre-determined formula.
 Scores from this evaluation will determine applicant ranking and placement on the eligible list.